Showing posts with label Thi. Janaki Raman. Show all posts

 “O.K.
 Take out the cash”

-“You are keeping the cash with you” Chinna Swamy said, smiled at him mildly wondering Duraiyappa might have been confused it with something else.
+“You are keeping the cash with you” Chinna Swamy said, smiling at him mildly, wondering Duraiyappa might have confused it with something else.

 “You say money is with me?”